twardoch/fonttools-opentype-feature-freezer/README.md

 3. Drag the _OTFeatureFreezer.app_ icon to your **/Applications** folder.
 4. When you **run the app for the first time**, **Ctrl+click** the _OTFeatureFreezer.app_, choose **Open**, then click **Open**.
 5. Later, you can just double-click the icon to run the app.
 If the app does not run, double-click again.
-6. See the [Examples](https://github.com/twardoch/fonttools-opentype-feature-freezer/blob/master/README.md#examples) section and the [Command-line syntax](https://github.com/twardoch/fonttools-opentype-feature-freezer/blob/master/README.md#command-line-syntax) documentation for info about how to use the GUI app.
+6. See the [Documentation](https://github.com/twardoch/fonttools-opentype-feature-freezer/blob/master/README.md#documentation) for info about how to use the GUI app.
 The GUI corresponds to the command-line options.

 ## Install the OTFeatureFreezer GUI app for Windows (64-bit)